Learning Abroad Center

 Senegal

-• Immerse yourself in Senegal's cultural environment and meet with Senegalese community members in a variety of industries and learn innovative, creative ways to help heal our communities, promote abolitionist principles, and advance collective liberation
+• Meet with Senegalese community members and learn ways to help heal our communities, promote abolitionist principles, and advance collective liberation.

-• Consult with your academic adviser to see if this program will meet major or minor degree requirements
+• Fulfills the Race, Power, & Justice Liberal Education requirement.
+Consult with your academic adviser to see if this program will meet major or minor degree requirements.

 Australia